Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

+The LLL is a very general principle with many extensions and variations.
+For completeness, we note some of the scenarios \emph{not} covered by our algorithm. \begin{enumerate} \item \textbf{The Lopsided Lov\'{a}sz Local Lemma}.
+Our definition of dependency is that $B$ is dependent with $B'$ if $\var (B) \cap \var(B') \neq \emptyset$.
+This can be relaxed to a slightly weaker relation known as \emph{lopsidependency}: $B$ is dependent with $B'$ when the two events \emph{disagree} on the value of some common variable.
+This provides correspondingly stronger bounds for applications such as $k$-SAT \cite{gst, harris-llll-seq}.
+Our general technique of enumerating witness dags may still work in this setting; however, this introduces a number of technical complications and we do not explore it here.

-The LLL is a very general principle, and has a number of extensions with specialized algorithms.
-For completeness, we discuss here a few of the scenarios that our algorithm does \emph{not} cover. \begin{enumerate} \item \textbf{Non-variable probability spaces.} A few applications of the LLL use probability spaces which are not defined by independent variables.
-Most notably, Erd\H{o}s \& Spencer \cite{erdos-spencer} showed the existence of Latin transversals in certain arrays by applying the LLL to the space of the uniform distribution of permutations.
-Such ``exotic'' probability spaces now have quite general efficient sequential \cite{harvey} and parallel \cite{harris-llll-par} randomized algorithms.
+\item \textbf{Non-variable probability spaces.} A few applications of the LLL use probability spaces which are not defined by independent variables.
+For example, Erd\H{o}s \& Spencer \cite{erdos-spencer} showed the existence of certain types of Latin transversals by applying the LLL for the uniform distribution on permutations.
+Such ``exotic'' probability spaces now have quite general efficient sequential \cite{harvey} and parallel \cite{harris-llll-par,ahk} randomized algorithms.
 No deterministic algorithms are known in these settings.

-\item \textbf{The Lopsided Lov\'{a}sz Local Lemma}.
-Our definition of dependency is that $B$ is dependent with $B'$ if $\var (B) \cap \var(B') \neq \emptyset$.
-It is possible to slightly relax this definition to a weaker relation known as \emph{lopsidependency}: $B$ is dependent with $B'$ if and only if the two events \emph{disagree} on the value of some common variable.
-This provides correspondingly stronger bounds for the convergence of the Moser-Tardos algorithm, leading to improved results for some applications such as $k$-SAT \cite{gst, harris-llll-seq}.
-Our general technique of enumerating forbidden witnesses may still work in this setting; however, this introduces a number of technical complications and we do not explore it here.

-\item \textbf{Superpolynomial value of $m$ or $\sigma$.} We assume throughout that the bad-event set $\mathcal B$ and the alphabet $\Sigma$ are provided explicitly as input to the algorithm.
-Thus, the algorithm is allowed to have runtime which is polynomial in $m$ and $\sigma$.

-The output size of the our algorithm is only $O(n \log \sigma)$, and in general the set $\mathcal B$ may be exponentially large as a function of $n$.
-Efficient randomized algorithms may still be possible if we have \emph{implicit} access to $\mathcal B$ and/or $\Sigma$.
-Specifically, for a given configuration $X \in \Sigma^n$, we need to determine which events in $\mathcal B$ are true, if any, and we need to sample variables from the distribution $\Omega$.
-Such techniques was used in randomized versions of the Moser-Tardos algorithms in \cite{mtdist1, mtdist2, it3}.
+\item \textbf{Super-polynomial value of $m$ or $\sigma$.} We assume that the bad-event set $\mathcal B$ and the alphabet $\Sigma$ are provided explicitly as input.
+Thus, the algorithm may have runtime polynomial in $m$ and $\sigma$.
+Efficient randomized algorithms are often possible given \emph{implicit} access to $\mathcal B$ and/or $\Sigma$.
+Specifically, for a given configuration $X \in \Sigma^n$, we need to determine which events in $\mathcal B$ are true, if any, and we need to sample variables from $\Omega$; see for example \cite{mtdist1, mtdist2, it3}.
+These procedures seem very difficult to derandomize in a generic way. \end{enumerate}